Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	CCs!
 •	Big Damage!
 Automatic Disarm!
 •	Avatar?
+Avenging Wrath?
 I don’t think so!
 Automatic Shattering Throw!
-•	Divine Shield be gone!
+•	Divine Shield and Ice Block be gone!
 No Rage wasting!
 •	No Hamstring on Freedom!
 •	No Damage on Immunities!